Are Amazon automation services a scam?

 And that’s probably why many FBA course sellers are now pivoting to an agency model of creating Amazon businesses for you.

-But it works because there are just as many people looking for easy money.
-Shame on the buyers for not bothering to sit down, think about it and ask some basic questions.
+But it works because there are so many lazy and scared people looking for easy money.
+Shame on the buyers for not bothering to sit down, think about it and ask some basic common sense business questions.

 - If it was that easy, why wouldn’t he be doing it himself?